mailpoet/mailpoet/README.md

-# mp3
+# namp2
-MP3 done the right way.
+Not another MP2 a.k.a MP3 done the right way.